light gray lines

 1. Data collection.
 The process starts by gathering relevant datasets, such as historical financial transactions, market trends, and customer credit histories.

 2. Data labeling.
-If the datasets lack labels, you’ll need to assign them either manually or using semi-automated methods.
+If the datasets lack labels, assign them either manually or using semi-automated methods.

-4. Model selection.
-You’ll need to choose an appropriate machine learning algorithm based on the task you want to solve (e.g., logistic regression, random forests, or neural networks).
+4. Algorithm selection.
+Choose an appropriate machine learning algorithm based on the task you want to solve (e.g., logistic regression, random forests, or neural networks).

-6. Model tuning.
-Double-check that your ML model works as expected.
+6. Tuning.
+Double-check that the ML model works as expected.
 Then, use the validation dataset to fine-tune its hyperparameters, which are the settings that control how the model learns, such as the learning rate or depth of decision trees.

-7. Model testing.
+7. Testing.
 This is the final check before deployment.
-You need to see how well the model works on new, unseen data.
 Take a separate set of data (called a test set) and check how accurately the model performs.

 8. Model deployment.
 Use your machine learning model in a real-world environment.
 For example, it can be integrated into a business application or system so that it can start making predictions or decisions.